 Suction Power and Performance

 To improve dust pickup further, Dyson has included a direct-drive cleaning head.
-Built with nylon bristles, the head drives the brush deeper into fibres.
-Dyson estimates this cleaner head has 2.5 times the power of the V6 Animal, which was already excellent at cleaning carpets.
+Built with nylon bristles, the head drives the brush deeper into fibres than previous Dyson cordless floorheads.
+For comparison, Dyson estimates this cleaner head has 2.5 times the power of the V6 Animal, which was already a decent vacuum for cleaning carpets.

 As you would expect, both the direct-drive and soft roller heads perform well.
-They collect large amount of debris quickly and the mini-motorised tool is great for cleaning stairs and sofas.
+They collect a large amount of debris quickly and we think the mini-motorised tool is great for cleaning stairs and sofas.

 There is also a maximum power mode.
 This reduces run-time to just seven minutes, so it’s not suitable for extended cleaning sessions.
 But it’s perfect when you need extra suction for stubborn dirt, dust or pet hair.